cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-1-response-paper2.md

 title: 'Week 1: Response paper'
 uid: 6724d0d9-0dce-4061-bd31-6e1d3a943de7
 ---
-In a 1-2 page, single-spaced paper, answer the following questions:

 Intake questions:

 - What name would you like us to call you?
 How do you pronounce it? (e.g., Ashley, 'ASH-LEE'); If you would like to specify your preferred pronouns, please do so here (e.g., they/she).